Find out why a stay at the elegant Queensberry Hotel is the perfect way to visit the beautiful city of Bath.

 As with many Georgian houses, the rooms on the top floor have lower ceilings than those on the lower floors.
 So my room had a lovely cosy feel, accentuated by the shades of paprika and pistachio used in the decor.

-The super comfortable bed had gorgeous high quality bedding, and there was a sumptuously lavish wallpaper on the feature wall behind the bed.
+The incredibly comfortable bed was made up with high quality bedding, and there was a sumptuously lavish wallpaper on the feature wall behind the bed.

-In keeping with the rest of the hotel, the traditional Georgian colours are matched with a modern twist when it comes to the furniture.
+In keeping with the rest of the hotel, the traditional Georgian styling in the room is matched with a modern twist when it comes to the furniture.

 And I loved that the ceiling has recessed lighting, which helps to make sure that the room doesn’t feel cramped.
 The lights are dimmable, which just adds to that cosy feeling.

-There’s enough space for a seating area with a coffee table, and a pile of glossy magazines to relax with.
+There’s enough space in the room for a seating area with a coffee table, and a pile of glossy magazines to relax with.
 Some of the rooms also have paperback novels for you to enjoy during your visit.

 And the dressing table held a yummy welcome gift of Lily O’Brien chocolates.

-My room had a fairly small ensuite, but the designers had made the absolute most out of it.
+My room had a fairly small ensuite bathroom, but the designers had made the absolute most out of the space available.

 The grey tiling and antique style white bathroom furniture gave the space an elegant look, while the large mirror helped to make the room feel light and airy.